 Although the “… by Sir Francis Drake” on the title page may suggest that this is the name of the author, it is actually part of the title.
 Drakes's nephew, also named Francis, signed the book's brief dedication to Robert, Earl of Warwick, and may or may not have edited the text, which is mostly taken from the journal of the ship's chaplain, Francis Fletcher.
 Note that Sir Francis died in 1596, some 32 years before the book was published in 1628.

 In 1831, The Royal Geographical Society published J. Gardner's engraved Chart of a Part of South America, inserted between pages 156 & 156 in Phillip Parker King's “Some Observations …” paper.
 In 1839, the chart was inserted between pages 462 & 463 in Volume 1 of FitzRoy et al; Narrative of the Surveying Voyages … .

 In both charts, San Sebastián bay is placed some 25 miles south of its actual location, and its inner shore deleted.
-Less serious, a simple compass rose appears on the 1831 chart, but not on the 1839 chart.
-The legend at the bottom of each chart is as follows:
+The simple compass rose on the 1831 chart is omitted on the 1839 chart.
+The legends at the bottom of each chart are:

 Published for the Journal of the Royal Geographical Society by John Murray, Albemarle Street, London, September 1831.|

 Published by Henry Colburn, Great Marlborough Street, 1839.|

 Regarding the misplaced position noted above, one possible clue is a notation seen just to the right of the bay: “No opening was seen here by Capt.
 Fitzroy …” The notation first appears on the 1831 chart, thus suggesting that FitzRoy's observation was made on the first Beagle survey.
 If so, the chart may show an opening based on its presumed location, and the note points out that FitzRoy did not find it there.